ex0rx/sc1015/README.md

   3. Artificial Neural Network (MLPClassifier from sklearn)

 ## Conclusion
+Comparing the different models, we can conclude that random forest is the best model for our problem since it has a high accuracy and f1 score, coupled with the lowest False Negative Rate.

+With the results from random forest, we meet our objective of predicting stroke.
+Some other insights that we have from this project are as follows.
+We noticed that several unconventional data such as marriage status, work type and residential area can be useful in predicting stroke.
+Also, the dataset used does not include some variables that can be of significance such as family stroke history or number of hours spent exercising.

 ## What did we learn from this project?
 * Handling imbalanced datasets using resampling methods